ottotsuma/Melvor-Classes-Species/README.md

 ## The Circus

 The jesters have emerged from The Circus.
 The jesters are notorious pranksters.
-They have been rivals with the shouts since the beginning of time, known for stealing teachers, many tussles have broken out between the shouts and the jesters.
+They have been rivals with the shouts since the beginning of time, known for stealing species, many tussles have broken out between the shouts and the jesters.

 The Circus is a new combat area that contains 3 types of jesters to fight.